mr-karan/doggo/README.md

 ```

 **NOTE**: Since the [confinement](https://snapcraft.io/docs/snap-confinement) mode is strict as of now, it cannot access your host's `/etc/resolv.conf`.
 I'll be making a request in the Snap forums soon so that it can be manually reviewed and allowed to use `--classic`.
-Until then, please specify a namesever manually
+Until then, please specify a nameserver manually
 if using `snap`.

 ### From Source